 In keeping with our mission, the Junior League of Columbia (JLC) promotes voluntarism and improves communities by providing a variety of avenues for our members to become involved and make positive impacts throughout the Midlands community and schools.
 Our membership gives 50,000 hours—or $1 million worth of time—to benefit children and families in our community EVERY SINGLE YEAR!

 The purpose of the JLC Community Impact Grant Program is to assist like-minded community partners in their efforts to improve lives in the greater Midlands area.

-Last year, the Junior League of Columbia awarded $150,000 to Midlands’ organizations proposing transformational projects and initiatives of $25,000 or greater related to our mission and focus area and specifically addressing poverty and basic needs of children and families.
-Read more about our 2018 Community Impact Grant recipients for 2018, 2019, and 2020.
+In 2018, 2019, and 2020 the Junior League of Columbia awarded a total of $250,000 to Midlands’ organizations proposing transformational projects and initiatives related to our mission and focus area and specifically addressing poverty and basic needs of children and families.
+Read more about our Community Impact Grant recipients for 2018, 2019, and 2020.